pvcraven/n-body/readme.rst

 N-Body Simulator
 ================

-This simulates the gravitational interaction of a bunch of stars.
+This simulates the gravitational interaction of a bunch of stars using Python and GLSL.
 It is an "N-Body simulator".
+By using the GPU, it is reasonably performant compared to a CPU-only version.

 .. image:: screenshots/screenshot.png